tableau/connector-plugin-sdk/docs/index.md

 A connector can have most of the same features that any built-in Tableau connector supports, including publishing to a server if the server has the connector, creating extracts, data sources, vizzes, and so on.

-A connector developed using this SDK is appropriate for connecting to an ODBC or JDBC driver which interfaces using SQL.
+A connector developed using this SDK is appropriate for connecting to an ODBC or JDBC driver that interfaces using SQL.
 The underlying technology works well with relation databases.

 See the relationship between the connector files (in blue) and the Tableau **Connect** pane and connection dialog: